 Japan is the second largest golf market in the world after the United States.
 There are around 10 million golfers in Japan and around 2450 golf courses.
 The first golf course in Japan opened at Rokkosan in Hyogo Prefecture in 1901.

 The sport came to the fore when Torakichi Nakamura won the Canadian Cup in 1957, decades later golf became more influential, club numbers grew and currently exceeds 2000.

 Unfortunately due to the crisis, several fields and clubs closed.
 Fortunately this has made the sport more accessible to ordinary people.
 Despite this, Golf receives a lot of prominence in the media and in the lives of the Japanese.

-How do Japanese play golf in Japan?
+How do the Japanese play golf in Japan?

-Bearing in mind that most courses require a dress code where players must wear appropriate golf clothing.
+Please note that most courses require a dress code where players must wear appropriate golf clothing.
 It is common to find a yellow flag on the fairway about 230 meters from the tee (starting point).

 How much does it cost to play golf in Japan?

-Curiosities involving golf in Japan
+Fun facts about golf in Japan